 All Councils are required to submit their budget to the Minister before 31 August each year and the Local Government Act 1989 (Part 8A, clauses 185B and 185C pages 254-256) states that the Minister may limit income from rates and charges, and councils must comply with the Minister's direction.
-However, successive Ministers have failed to limit rates and charges increases.
+However, successive Ministers in the past have failed to limit rates and charges increases.

-The Local Government Act 1989 (Division 3, clause 208) also requires that a Council must comply with Best Value Principles which includes meeting with quality and cost standards, be responsive to the needs of the community, and achieve continuous improvement in the provision of services for its community, be responsive to the needs of its community, and must take into account an assessment of value for money in service delivery.
+The Local Government Act 1989 (Division 3, clause 208) also requires that a Council must comply with Best Value Principles which includes meeting with quality and cost standards, be responsive to the needs of the community, and achieve continuous improvement in the provision of services for its community, must take into account an assessment of value for money in service delivery.